nightwatchjs/nightwatch-docs/guide/mobile-app-testing/commands.md

 ### Overview

-Using commands, you can interact with elements in the mobile application or the OS itself by specifying selectors.
+Using commands,you can interact with elements in the mobile application or the OS itself by specifying selectors.
 Please refer to this [guide][1] to understand how selectors work in the context of native mobile applications.

 ### App related commands